-Infarmed Portugal has recently updated its legal framework for cannabis businesses.
+Infarmed Portugal has recently updated its legal framework for cannabis businesses – now is the time to become a licensed cannabis producer.
 As per Infarmed, the Portuguese government’s authority on Cannabis regulation, companies must now comply with heightened security requirements in the form of police checks and training.
 Extensive details on the traceability system and IT infrastructure are now also prerequisites for licensing.
 Thankfully, GrowerIQ has you covered.

 Infarmed Portugal Updates